xeor/dockerfiles/nginx-proxy-multi/README.md

 * Forces https and will redirect http with a 301.
 It will also set STS to 1 year.
 * Uses default CMD/ENTRYPOINT for startup, since the containers are simplefied
 * Nginx from source, so its easier to customize and add modules
+* Assume you are using a real certificate and not a self-signed.
+Not a big config change, but this readme and nginx.tmpl assumes a .pem instead of .crt
 * Some minor nginx config tweeks
 * Some path changes